beaherrera/2-compartments_L5-PC_model/README.md

 ## Description
 - [GenerateFigures](GenerateFigures): contains the programs used to create the figures.
-- [InputCurrents](InputCurrents): contains the functions used to generate the input currents used as stimulus.
+- [InputCurrents](InputCurrents): contains the functions used to generate the input currents.
 - [SingleNeuron](SingleNeuron): contains the model codes with Ih blocked and without blocking Ih for a single neuron.

 ## Contributing